 Pott's Disease (tuberculosis of the spine)

 The hallmark of treatment of Charcot joints is early diagnosis and prevention.
-The symptoms and findings of Charcot joints vary so that each case requires careful evaluation.
-Treatment of Charcot joints of the feet may include rest, casting and non-weight bearing to allow adequate time for fracture healing.
+The symptoms and findings of Charcot joints vary, so each case requires careful evaluation.
+Treatment of Charcot joints of the feet may include rest, casting, and non-weight bearing to allow adequate time for fracture healing.
 Total contact casting, a TOAD brace or the use of a Charcot Restraint Orthotic Walker (CROW) are popular in stages one and two.
 The goal is to limit weight bearing to enable progression to stage three.
 This progression can take from several weeks up to 6 months.
 Electrical stimulation, or bone stimulation, is a popular adjunct to non-weight bearing or casting.

 X-rays are the single most useful tool in diagnosing Charcot joints.
 MRI and bone scans are helpful in the early phases of Charcot joints (Eichenholz stage 0) and are sensitive indicators of hyperemia (increased blood flow to the area of the fracture) and bone edema.
 Surface skin temperature is the most reliable indicator of the activity of the fractures.
 Most doctors do not keep the necessary equipment to measure skin temperature but merely measure with direct touch to sense the presence or lack of warmth.

 The following pictures show the steps of a surgical correction of a Charcot joint using a reverse Cole procedure and Achilles tendon lengthening.
 Image one shows the foot prior to surgery with a rocker bottom deformity.
 Images two and three show dissection of the midfoot and the surgical cut through the midfoot.
 The cut is made in a wedge shape with the apex dorsal and point plantar.
 Images four and five show placement of the autogenous bone graft fashioned from a cadaver femoral head.
-And finally, image six shows restoration of the arch and initiation of fixation of the graft.
+Finally, image six shows restoration of the arch and initiation of fixation of the graft.

 When to contact your doctor